ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-08-asyncawait-syntax-encourages-frontend-developers-develop-incorrect-code.md

 }
 ```

 We sacrifice all advantages of the promises and async/await calls just to properly cancel the operations.
 Is there a compromise?
 Well, kind of.
 There are several ways to get an object that looks and works just like native JS promise, but can also be canceled, and [this awesome article](https://medium.com/@benlesh/promise-cancellation-is-dead-long-live-promise-cancellation-c6601f1f5082) explains them in detail.
-I didn't really try to use them all, but, by the look of things, only the first three options should be somewhat compatible with “await” operator, because these promises have “then” method which enables the browser to treat them as native promises.
+I didn't really try to use them all, but, by the look of things, only the first three options should be somewhat compatible with "await" operator, because these promises have "then" method which enables the browser to treat them as native promises.
 At the moment, I am working on the 2nd version of my Model-View framework jWidget which, among the other features, introduces its own DestroyablePromise implementation that integrates smoothly with jWidget's[object aggregation technology](https://www.issart.com/blog/aggregation-awareness/).

 ```
 function loadUser() {